 During my time leading marketing and brand strategy at Whole Foods Market, we integrated ten acquired companies and their brand names under the Whole Foods master brand.
 The six month M&A brand integration process was defined and implemented years after the initial mergers, thereby involving entrenched (and oft times, confusing and dissimilar) customer and employee perceptions and requiring extensive perception change management.
 Since then, I’ve advised several clients through buy- and sell-side M&A deals, helping them successfully navigate brand and executive transitions.

 Unfortunately, brand integration is often an afterthought in M&A deals.
-Companies get caught up in the deal bidding and negotiating process rather than assessing potential conflicting brand issues and creating a blueprint for future brand valuation/growth.
+Companies get caught up in the deal bidding and negotiating process rather than assessing potential conflicting brand or corporate culture issues and creating a blueprint for future valuation/growth.

 Insufficient (or non-existent) M&A brand integration planning can have disastrous consequences including poor M&A financial performance and dramatically diminished future brand valuation.
 History suggests that the majority of M&A deals result in destruction of value.
 Unknown liabilities emerge.

-Want to increase M&A success and ensure that BRAND is part of M&A pre-merger deal making and post-merger integration?
+Want to increase M&A success and ensure that BRAND is part of M&A pre-deal making and post-deal integration?
 Here are four tips:

-A successful M&A deal starts with an audit of current and potentially acquired brands pre-merger to determine how one brand might negatively or positively affect the combined brand portfolio or company reputation.
+Successful M&A starts with an audit of current and potentially acquired brands pre-deal to determine how one brand might negatively or positively affect the combined brand portfolio or company reputation.
 Are new brands congruent with the acquiring company’s overall brand promise?
 What legacy internal systems and equity assets do the brands associated with the deal bring to the table?
 These questions among others require thoughtful analysis.

-Conduct thorough brand due diligence pre-merger and you will prevent unexpected, insurmountable post-merger brand integration challenges.
+Conduct thorough brand due diligence pre-deal and you will prevent unexpected, insurmountable post-deal brand integration challenges.

 Consider appointing a full-time internal or external brand integration planning manager or partner during the M&A deal bidding and negotiating process, before the transaction finalizes.